DouglasRoyds/vimrc/doc/tips.md

 Tabs
 ----

-Tab pages provide different sets of windows into the *same* buffers.
+Tab pages provide different sets of windows into the *same* buffers, similar to desktop workspaces.
-They are not separate workspaces.
 Use them when you need to do something without spoiling your current window pane layout.

 :tabnew;;